cakephp/docs/en/development/routing.rst

         For example, if 3 routes have been added, the last route would be 2.

     Promote a route (by default, the last one added) to the beginning of the list.
+    This will move the chosen route to the top of its subsection in the named route table as well.

 .. php:staticmethod:: url($url = null, $full = false)